Pirates exit: PSL star delivers touching farewell message to fans

-Olisa Ndah: Nigerian International Breaks Silence With Emotional Farewell After Orlando Pirates Exit
+Olisa Ndah: Super Eagles Star Breaks Silence With Emotional Farewell After Orlando Pirates Exit

 Nigeria international Olisa Ndah has officially brought his stint with Orlando Pirates to an end, confirming his departure earlier this week.